open-life-science/internships/call-templates/final-presentation-practice.md

 ### 🖥 Presentations!
 _Practice time: 5 minutes per person + time for feedback._
 Feedback should *always* be in the form of one thing to improve and one thing you liked.
-If students run over time, provide suggestions for ways to reduce the length.
+If contributors run over time, provide suggestions for ways to reduce the length.

 - [name=NAME HERE] - [PROJECT NAME HERE]
     - Presenter: add links to repo, slides, etc.